Roasted Boneless Turkey Breast

 Roasted Boneless Turkey Breast is a great alternative for those who don’t want to roast the whole turkey.
 Our herb-crusted boneless turkey breast is easy to roast and always turns out juicy, tender, and delicious.
 Perfect for weekend dinners, holidays, and special occasions.
 Leftovers make delicious sandwiches the next day.

 You can serve this turkey breast with all the holiday sides, such as our Thanksgiving stuffing, best-mashed potato pie, and our best beef gravy.
+Along with all our other side dishes, we have added them at the bottom.
+Be sure to check those out!

 What is a Boneless Turkey Breast Roast?

 A turkey breast roast is only the breast part of the turkey.
 It is usually tied with twine and looks like a roast.
 It’s easier to roast in the oven and requires less cooking time.
+Not to mention, it’s ideal for people who have smaller appliances in their kitchen.

 We prefer to buy a boneless turkey breast, rather than the whole turkey, especially for Thanksgiving.
+It always turns out moist and best tasting!

 Let’s face it, most of us tend to throw out unwanted parts of the entire bird, such as the neck, wings, and organs.
 While others will use some of the meat to make turkey sandwiches or leftover turkey soup for later in the week.